Wildfire readiness together for a TinderSmart Tehama

 Defensible Space Assistance

-Creating and maintaining 100 feet of defensible space around habitable structures is encouraged of all landowners in Tehama County.
-It is mandatory of landowners in State Responsibililty Areas (SRA) and encouraged of those living within the Wildland-Urban Interface (WUI) zone.
+Creating and maintaining 100 feet of defensible space around habitable structures is a wildfire preventative practice.
+Landowners within State Responsibility Areas (SRA) are required to create and maintain defensible space and those within the Wildland-Urban Interface (WUI) zone are encouraged to do so.
 Are you eligible to receive FREE help through the Tehama Conservation Fund's Defensible Space Assistance program?
+Limited time offer.
 See full details and apply here.

 "A very big thank you for the work that you all did, and for being kind enough to help us out.
 The job that was done in 3 days would have taken my daughters and I about 2-3 years to complete because of my disabilities.
 The work that the team did makes us feel safer.
 This summer we will not have to worry as much because you guys have helped us out so much and we are so thankful for all of your help."